Nebbia/Afterburn.Marketing/index.md

 - block: calculator-1
   headline: Calculate Your Unique ROI
   content: >-
-    <p>We've seen some of the teams we've worked with over the years go from delivering to production once every 2-3 months to once every 2-3 days.
-It didn't happen overnight, but through our combined hard work we made it happen.
-That means that in any given year, instead of being able to make about six experiments and learn from them, they can make <strong>over eighty</strong>.</p>
+    <p>Some of the teams we've worked with over the years go from delivering to production once every 2-3 months to once every 2-3 days.
+That change didn't happen overnight, and how quickly teams teams adopt software performance delivery strategies differs.
+Although change can be painful, the results are well worth it.</p>
-    <p>That means they can try out eighty different things every year, learn from them, and adjust course.
-And their journey isn't over; the most elite teams deliver to production more than once per day <i>per developer</i>.</p>
+    <p>Imagine the productivity gains if your team could deliver something new every day.</p>
-    <p>Every team is different, and change happens at different rates.
-One thing is universally true, time is anything but cheap.
-The more time we can spend doing what matters, the more time we can spend making a difference.
-Although we may not be able to 10x your delivery schedule in the first year, it <i>is</i> a reasonable assumption that we can help you improve your software delivery performance by <i>10%</i> at least.
-And with that assumption, the ROI becomes clearer.</p>
+    <p>The more often we can iterate, the more decisions we can make and the less risk there is in each one.
+The idea is to course correct faster and with better information.
+Although we may not be able to improve your delivery performance by 10x in the first year, it <i>is</i> a completely reasonable assumption that we can help you improve your software delivery performance by <i>at least</i> 10%.</p>
 - block: feature-2
   headline: The Deliverables
   content: >-